-Jules Perkél, LCSW (pronouns she/her) is a trauma psychotherapist, and since 2011 has worked as a program director in a community-based organization in the field of domestic violence/intimate partner violence with the intersection of disability.
-In her therapy practice, she holds space for a range of different people and topics.
-In her mind, heart, and core, she values the importance of bringing social justice and liberation perspectives to movement and tries to always consider the ways trauma, privilege, access, oppression, bias, diversity, equity, and inclusion intersect with all of us in our life journey.
-Connected to the spectrum of identities in the people she holds space for, aspects of her own identities and social locations as a mixed racial and ethnic queer cis-woman inform a commitment to facilitate learning infused with compassion, curiosity, and courageousness.
-Guided by these elements, she sees healing as a journey and dedication that each person extends toward parts of themselves.
-With the use of certain healing technologies and practices, she maintains we have an opportunity to collaborate toward a deeper presence, awareness, balance, and flow.
+Jules Perkél, LCSW (pronouns she/her/ella) is a daughter, sibling, niece, cousin, partner, dog-parent, community member, organizer and Earth being.
+Since 2011, she has worked in a community based program in the field of domestic violence/intimate partner violence with the intersection of disability, and currently has her own psychotherapy practice based in NYC.
+Connected to the spectrum of identities in the people she holds space for, aspects of her own identities as a multicultural queer cis-woman inform a commitment to facilitate learning infused with compassion, curiosity and courageousness.
+Guided by these elements, she sees healing as a journey and dedication that each person extends towards parts of themselves and their community.